oroinc/documentation/commerce/user_guide/getting_started/my_oro/my_user_actions.rst

 3. In the **Assign Task To** dialog box, specify the required data.
-For help on this, see the :ref:`Tasks <user-guide-activities-tasks>` guide.
+For help on this, see the :ref:`Tasks <doc-activities-tasks>` guide.

 .. image:: /user_guide/img/getting_started/my_oro/my_user_assigntask.png